What It Means to Be a Teacher of God

 If I see error as real and get upset about it, I have made a choice to leave the path because I am afraid of where it is leading.
 My ego has told me that if I stay on this path I will go home and find God there, and He is going to punish me.
 So if I believe that, I will want to get off the path.
 And what enables me to get off the path is to become angry, or to insist that I am right and to find errors and mistakes in others.

 (7:4-7) The Holy Spirit in you forgives all things in you and in your brother.
 His errors are forgiven with yours.
 Atonement is no more separate than love.
 Atonement cannot be separate because it comes from love.

 There are no exceptions.
-I must see Christ in everyone, and I must see all the errors that I am perceiving and making real as being nothing more than a flimsy veil which I would use to seek to hide or cloak the truth.
+I must see Christ in everyone, and I must see all the errors that I am perceiving and making real as being nothing more than a flimsy veil with which I would seek to hide or cloak the truth.
 I cannot make any exceptions in how I perceive anyone.

 (7:8-9) Any attempt you make to correct a brother means that you believe correction by you is possible, and this can only be the arrogance of the ego.
 Correction is of God, Who does not know of arrogance.

 This reflects the fundamental arrogance of the ego, that it knows best, that it can judge, and that, in fact, it is God.

 (8:1-2) The Holy Spirit forgives everything because God created everything.
 Do not undertake His function, or you will forget yours.

 There are no exceptions; the Holy Spirit forgives everything.
 His function is to forgive and to be the source of the love that is in our minds.
 His function is to be the correction for all errors.
 That is the Atonement principle, the undoing or the correction of the ego thought system.
 Our function is simply to let His function be all that is present in us.

 (8:3) Accept only the function of healing in time, because that is what time is for.

 Healing is basically the undoing of the thought of sickness, the correction of the error.